100+ questions you must ask when developing a website

 - Will those be provided or do they need to be created?

 - Do you need an internal site search feature?

 - Do you want contact phone numbers prominently displayed?

 - Do you require a database?

 - What specific functionality will it need?

-- How should that be implemented?
+- If you’re offering advertising on the site, how should that be implemented?

-- Can you provide us access?
+- Can you provide us with access?